vilenarios/Arweave-SMTP-Bridge/README.md

 The application will monitor your email inbox for new messages.
 When a message with an attachment is received:

 1. The subject line is checked for the keyword "arweave" (case insensitive)
-2. If the keyword is present, the attachment will be uploaded to Arweave via Turbo
+2. If the keyword is present, the attachment will be uploaded to Arweave using the configured SDK
-3. A confirmation email with the transaction ID will be sent to the sender
+3. A confirmation email with the transaction ID and QR code will be sent to the sender
 4. The original email will be marked as read

 ## How to Use